 Compensation and benefits includes salaries, incentive compensation, benefits costs, distributions of profits to Class B partners, redemptions of Class B common units and changes in the value of Class B liability awards.
 For periods prior to January 2013, it also included regular payments we made to a former portfolio manager who was then a member of Artisan Partners UK LLP.
 A significant portion of our incentive compensation varies directly with revenues.
 Incentive compensation is one of the most significant parts of the total compensation of our senior employees.
-The aggregate amount of incentive compensation paid to members of our portfolio management teams and senior members of our marketing and client service teams is based on formulas that are tied directly to revenues, which for each of our portfolio management teams has represented approximately 25% of the revenues generated by assets under management in the team's strategy or strategies.
+The aggregate amount of incentive compensation paid to members of our portfolio management teams and senior members of our marketing and client service teams is based on formulas that are tied directly to revenues.
 Incentive compensation paid to other employees is discretionary and subjectively determined based on individual performance and our overall results during the applicable year.
 In connection with our transition to a public company, we intend to implement a new compensation structure that uses a combination of cash and equity-based incentives as appropriate.
 However, we expect that a significant part of our compensation will remain variable, using a formula tied directly to revenues to determine the aggregate variable compensation for members of each investment team and marketing and client service team.
 We expect that incentive compensation paid to other employees will continue to be discretionary and subjectively determined based on individual performance and our overall results.
 As we mature as a public company, we will periodically evaluate and may change our compensation programs.